Code-Institute-Submissions/Destination-Donegal-Town/README.md

 I would like to acknowledge the Code Institute Learning Management System on helping me learn all about HTML, CSS and Javascript.
-I would also like to thank the team in Tutor Support who were always there when I had an issue and lastly to my mentor on advising me on how I can improve the website visually and any coding issues I encountered.
+I would also like to thank the team in Tutor Support who were always there when I had an issue with lettering the map markers, the slack members who helped me with the errors on JSHint and lastly to my mentor on advising me on how I can improve the website visually.

 <h1 id="Disclaimer">8.
 Disclaimer</h1>
 The content and images on this website are for educational purposes only.